 Popular perceptions of governments’ economic records are often shaped by the specific events that precipitate their downfall.
 From devaluation crises in the 1960s, through industrial relations in the 1970s, to the debacle of the poll tax in the 1990s, governments in the UK have often fought (and lost) elections on defining events—not all of which are of their own making.
 So it was with the last Labour government in the UK, which left office in 2010 facing the charge that its reckless fiscal expansion and lack of attention to financial regulation had left the UK unusually vulnerable to the effects of the global financial crisis.
 This charge provides a powerful justification of the Coalition government’s austerity strategy and constrains Labour’s ability to articulate a credible macroeconomic alternative.

-The latest issue of the Oxford Review of Economic Policy goes behind this political narrative to provide a detailed, scholarly, and non-partisan assessment of the economic record of the Labour government.
+The spring 2013 issue of the Oxford Review of Economic Policy goes behind this political narrative to provide a detailed, scholarly, and non-partisan assessment of the economic record of the Labour government.
 Leading UK economists trace the development of Labour’s economic policy-making across the key domestic areas and evaluates the impact of these changes on economic performance.

 The result is an assessment that is more nuanced and substantially more complex than current political narratives admit.
 It describes a government that could point to some substantial economic achievements in the decade up to the outbreak of the global financial crisis.
 The NHS was delivering outcomes that were comparable to Britain’s main competitors; labour markets were probably more flexible than before, with unemployment at historically low levels; productivity converged to levels in major competitor countries; while poverty, particularly child poverty, had diminished.